Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/MOTW Sections/Mystery Letters.md

 *Dear Carter,*

 *Remember how you’d taken that sample from the lake creature for tests?
 You’ve got your results back from your friend in the police forensic lab.
-Ask me one of these questions to find out what you learned:*
+Ask me one of these questions to find out what you [[learned]]:*

 - *Is it related to anything we have met before?*
 - *Did we really kill it?*